JosephOlabode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts.c: prints every other character of a string

 7-puts_half.c: function that prints half of a string, followed by a new line.

+8-print_array.c: function that prints n elements of an array of integers, followed by a new line.